ZeroMemoryEx/U-Boat/README.md

 # U-Boat

 * inspired from German naval tactic `Wolfpack` in ww2
-### Note :
+### Notes :
 * the malware target Ukraine by default you can choose other country from the macros list in header file or create new one if it not exist .
+* It has to be run as Administrator in order to work , in the next update i'll make the shellcodes more effective so it start executing it from the very beginning .

 ![fileHJXYWFO7](https://user-images.githubusercontent.com/60795188/159803974-6ecefce0-dfff-4e08-8e47-81aec04303b1.jpg)

 # Malware Stages
-* It has to be run as Administrator in order to work , in the next update i'll make the shellcodes more effective so it start executing it from the very beginning .

 ## stage 1
 * in the first the program will Retrieves your geographical location using GetUserGeoID and compare it with ``UKR`` if the comparation evaluate to TRUE  then it will Set the process as critical and jump to stage 2